Jacob-Boykin/EnergieEros/README.md

 # EnergieEros
+Final Project for CS391 at the University of Alabama for Fall 2023.
-Final Project for CS391.
-Me and one other student are creating a webstore with the intention to sell jewelry for a client.
+Me (Jacob Boykin) and one other student (Haylee Pulisciano) are creating a webstore with the intention to sell jewelry for a client.

 It is important to note that we worked together on the same account for the entire beginning of the website creation so the commits don't show accurate contributions.